ArloSoftware/arlowp-plugin/readme.txt

 * [Starter Hero](https://support.arlo.co/hc/en-gb/articles/360020232631?utm_source=wordpress%20marketplace&utm_medium=referral%20organic&utm_campaign=wordpress%20marketplace%20listing)

-= Event & Training Management Solution =
+= Training Management Solution =

-Arlo is a cloud based training and event management software designed to promote, sell and deliver your courses and events.
+Arlo is a cloud based training management software designed to promote, sell and deliver your courses and events.
 Arlo will automate your manual processes and routine tasks by providing simple scheduling, online registration, automatic communication, custom reporting, payments & invoicing.
 Client records are kept updated within Arlo’s robust CRM.

-Course and event templates make recurring training and events easy to schedule.
+Course templates make recurring training easy to schedule.
 Automated communication mean registrants receive accurate and timely registration confirmation and reminders.
 Understanding your registrants is made easy through customisable application processes and registration forms.

-Arlo’s website integration promotes courses and events on your website keeping information up to date in real time with a seamless user experience.
-Arlo’s lead and campaign management tools allow promotion of courses and events by targeting specific market segments and monitoring demand.
-Delivering face to face, live online, private or public courses and event are all possible with Arlo.
+Arlo’s website integration promotes courses on your website keeping information up to date in real time with a seamless user experience.
+Arlo’s lead and campaign management tools allow promotion of courses by targeting specific market segments and monitoring demand.
+Delivering face to face, live online, private or public courses is all possible with Arlo.
 Manage certification, CPD points and use surveys to receive feedback and improve delivery.
 Arlo can be integrated with your other business applications managing the flow of data through your organisation.

 = Learning Management Solution (LMS) =